 Questions and Answers

-How to Plant & Care for Your new Ruby Loropetalum
+How To Care for your new Ruby Loropetalum

 Plant your Ruby Loropetalum anytime of the year.
 Just take care to water more often when planting in summer.